There’s more to the modest duffle bag than you may think.

 What to Consider Before You Buy

 As we said earlier, we firmly believe there is no such thing as the Perfect Travel Duffle.
-There are a few key considerations you should keep in mind to find the perfect travel duffle for YOU, which we discuss below.
+However, there are a few key considerations you should keep in mind to find the perfect travel duffle for you, which we discuss below.
 We’ll keep coming back to these considerations throughout the guide, so pay attention!
 (There may or may not be a quiz.)

 Your Use Case

 Obviously, your use case will have a massive impact on what duffle you should choose.
-There is no single duffle bag that will work for every occasion.
 Ask yourself why you want a duffle bag and what you plan to do with it before looking at any other factors.
 All of the other considerations play into this one.

 Examples of common use cases: